Najwa El Iraki

 Najwa El Iraki is a Moroccan British business-woman.
-She is currently the Founder and Managing Partner of AfricaDev Consulting Ltd. Najwa El Iraki is the General Representative in North and West Africa of Lloyd's of London, the world's specialist insurance and reinsurance market, headquartered in London, United Kingdom.
+She is the Founder and Managing Partner of AfricaDev Consulting Ltd. She is also the General Representative in North and West Africa of Lloyd's of London.

 She is also the Managing Director for North and West Africa for Opportunity Network since 2017, a worldwide business-matchmaking platform.

 Najwa El Iraki was named amongst the "60 Most Influential Women of Africa" by the New African Woman Magazine in 2016.
 In 2019, she was selected among the "Choiseul Africa", which regroups the top 200 African Leaders below 40, a ranking undertaken by Choiseul Africa & Forbes Africa.
-Najwa was attributed the "Business Woman of the Year Africa 2020" Award, by Global Banking & Finance Awards.

 In December 2020, Najwa was ranked in "Choiseul Africa" 100 African leaders for the second time.
 Her renewed ranking puts her in the top 10 Moroccan leaders, amongst which she is the first and only female entrepreneur.

 Education

 Najwa El Iraki studied in France and in the United Kingdom.
 She holds a Master's degree in Business Management and Finance from Kedge Business School.
 Najwa was ranked in the Top 5% of students.
 When in the United Kingdom, she studied in Aston Business School. as well as in KPMG Tax Business School.
 She then qualified as a Chartered Accountant, CA in 2008 and became since a member of the international Institute of Chartered Accountants of Scotland (ICAS), a professional body for more than 20,000 world class business men and women who work in the UK and in more than 100 countries around the world.

 Najwa also holds a Leadership Management Certificate from Harvard Business School.
 She is also an alumna of the International Visitor Leadership Program, as she was selected to represent Morocco during the "Women & Entrepreneurship" English program organized by the US Department of State in 2019.